poet77/Toy-projects/README.md

 # Complexity-of-optimal-measures
-just a student toy project
+Just a student toy project

+Contains my final paper and slides in 2022-2023 Undergraduate Innovation and Entrepreneurship Training Program.